ginobilinie/xray_report_generation/open-i/readme.txt

 - Each study_id has associated image files
 - Each study_id has a medical report consisting of IMPRESSION, FINDINGS, INDICATIONS, ...
 - In our study, we use the INDICATION section as contextual input for the model.
 IMPRESSION and FINDINGS are concatenated following the Jing et. al. paper.

+The count_sentence.json and count_nounphrase.json files can be obtained using the tools/sentence_extractor.py and tools/nounphrase_extractor.py